Azure/Industrial-IoT/docs/services/howto-use-postman.md

-# Discover and register servers and browse their address space via REST API in Postman
+# Discover and register servers and browse their address space, read and publish nodes via REST API in Postman

 [Home](../readme.md)

-This article will walk you through the steps to discover and register OPC UA servers using the REST API, through Postman.
+This article will walk you through the steps to discover and register OPC UA servers, browse through the endpoints, read node values and publish these using the [REST API](https://azure.github.io/Industrial-IoT/api/), through Postman.

 ## Prerequisites